Sutto/slugged/README.md

 4. Built on ActiveRecord 3.0
 5. If stringex is installed, uses stringex's transliteration stuff

+Also, it's name is inspired by the Jason Wander series of books which I just happened to be reading when I had the need for this.

 ### Why? ###

 I love the idea of friendly\_id, and most of the implementation but it felt bloated